Midwest National Parks Begin to Reopen

 Badlands National Park, South Dakota

-While roads, trails and campgrounds in the North Unit are open, visitor centers, entrance fee stations and the park's South Unit are closed.
+While roads, trails and campgrounds in the North Unit are open, visitor centers and the park's South Unit are closed.